PX4/PX4-Devguide/en/ros/external_position_estimation.md

 raising the stick will increase the reference altitude while lowering the value will decrease it.
 Same for right stick on x and y.

 Increase the value of the left stick and the robot will take off, put it back to the middle right after.
 Check if it is able to keep its position.

 If it works, you may want to set up an [offboard](offboard_control.md) experiment by sending position-setpoint from a remote ground station.

-### VIO First Flight